kreutziger/ma-skripte/README.md

 ## Known Problems

 If a country is not in the country dict, the output can break, just add the country to the dictionary.

+## Dependencies

+Curl and firefox need to be called from the command line.